VaniNarwani23/MyShopsy/README.md

 # Setup Instructions
-To set up My Awesome Cart locally, follow these steps:
+To set up MyShopsy locally, follow these steps:
 Ensure you have Python 3.10 installed on your system.
 Clone the repository:
 ```